djjd47130/JD-TestApp/README.md

 ## Plugins

 A plugin is a specially designed DLL which can be loaded into the application to add functionality.
 It can be virtually anything, from features as simple as a clock, to as complicated as a business reporting module.
+In any case, a plugin registers a variety of menu items and shell extensions which in turn launch its various features.

 ## Shell Commands